 All Decked Out will design and construct a pergola to your custom requirements, from a stand-alone pergola as a garden feature, to a verandah providing shade in the summer from the sun and protection from the rain in winter, to a carport for your vehicle.
-For weather protection consider tinted or transparent roof sheeting - this will allow you to still maximise lighting and visibility.
-We can also add glass panels to the pergola or decking for additional weather protection without affecting your views.

 All our carports are designed to compliment and enhance your home, whilst still protecting your vehicle from Australia's harsh elements.

 At the heart of any pergola is a desire to enhance a home and provide an outdoor living space.
 Most pergolas either have either some overhead covering, either as a roof for weather protection or as a lattice to perhaps grow a trailing vine.

 Whatever the type of pergola you desire we can build it!

 Most pergolas need be customised to suit the location and purpose they are going to be built for.

 For example, a carport needs to have a solid roof with easy access for vehicles, while a verandah needs to be designed to complement the existing home.